DrKLO/Telegram/README.md

 ### Changes

+* noshit_8.6.2_release5
+    * google services are removed
+    * TH menu hardcoded values replaced with the values from xml
+        * added russian language, i will add french too.
+Feel free to commit/add via issues new ones, i will create special issue for this
+    * added osmand maps (from TG FOSS)
+    * notifications background service fix from TG FOSS too
+    * fixed bug with "The Void".
+Now is you choose "The Void" for our menu it will disappear forever..
+    * updated from packets from gradle, hope it will work fine :)
 * noshit_8.6.2_release4
     * changed position for th menu (can be everywhere or disappear in the void and never bring back)
     * added support upto 8k videos (h264 only, yep, no h265 cause tg doesn't support it from the